JammSpread/BlankPDF/README.md

 # BlankPDF
-A material PDF Viewer developed using the pdf.js library.
+A material clean single-page PDF Viewer made with the pdf.js library.